 All tuition and fees must be paid in full before a registration is complete.
 Payments may be made in person and secure drop boxes are located on each campus.
 The College accepts VISA and Master Card.
 Online credit card payments may be made at www.sscc.edu and the MYSSCC link.
-Once on MYSSCC simply click on the My Profile tab and then My Account.
-Credit card payments may also be made by calling the Business Office at 1-800-628-7722 ext.
-2652.
+Once on MYSSCC simply click on My Records and then Account Information.
+Credit card payments may also be made by calling 1-800-628-7722.